 Of course, we quickly warmed up to the idea.

 I mean, I did have a little expertise in this area of unplanned pregnancies.
 In fact, you should know a little about my day job.
-I run a crisis pregnancy center.
+I run a pregnancy help center.

 Our amazing, humor-loving, life-giving Creator saw fit to drop into our lives a little unexpected “bonus blessing” of our own.